Hung jury: United States

 Some jurisdictions permit the court to give the jury a so-called Allen charge, inviting the dissenting jurors to re-examine their opinions, as a last-ditch effort to prevent the jury from hanging.
 The Federal Rules of Criminal Procedure state, "The verdict must be unanimous. ...
 If there are multiple defendants, the jury may return a verdict at any time during its deliberations as to any defendant about whom it has agreed. ...
 If the jury cannot agree on all counts as to any defendant, the jury may return a verdict on those counts on which it has agreed. ...
 If the jury cannot agree on a verdict on one or more counts, the court may declare a mistrial on those counts.
 A hung jury does not imply either the defendant's guilt or innocence.
 The government may retry any defendant on any count on which the jury could not agree."

 In jurisdictions giving those involved in the case a choice of jury size (such as between a six-person and twelve-person jury), defense counsel in both civil and criminal cases frequently opt for the larger number of jurors.
 A common axiom in criminal cases is that "it takes only one to hang," referring to the fact that in some cases, a single juror can defeat the required unanimity.

-One proposal for dealing with the difficulties associated with hung juries has been to introduce supermajority verdicts to allow juries to convict defendants without unanimous agreements amongst the jurors.
-Hence, a 12-member jury that would otherwise be deadlocked at 11 for conviction and one against, would be recorded as a guilty verdict.
-The rationale for majority verdicts usually includes arguments involving so-called 'rogue jurors' who unreasonably impede the course of justice.
-Opponents of majority verdicts argue that it undermines public confidence in criminal justice systems and results in a higher number of individuals convicted of crimes they did not commit.
+One proposal for dealing with the difficulties associated with hung juries has been to introduce supermajority verdicts to allow juries to convict defendants without unanimous agreements amongst the jurors, but this would require amending the U.S. Constitution.
+For example, a 12-member jury that would otherwise be deadlocked at 11 for conviction and one against might be recorded as a guilty verdict.
+The rationale for majority verdicts usually includes arguments related to so-called 'rogue jurors', who unreasonably impede the course of justice.
+Opponents of majority verdicts argue that it undermines public confidence in criminal justice systems and results in a higher number of individuals to be convicted of crimes they did not commit.

-In United States military justice, the Uniform Code of Military Justice (10 U.S.C.
-Chapter 47) Article 52 specifies the minimum number of court martial panel members required to return a verdict of guilty.
-In cases that involve a mandatory death sentence, a unanimous vote of all panel members is required.
-In cases that involve mandatory life sentences or sentences of confinement over ten years, a three-fourths vote is required.
-In all other cases, only a two-thirds vote is required to convict.
-Additionally, the Manual for Courts-Martial requires only a judge and a specified number of panel members in all non-capital cases (five for a general court-martial or three for a special court-martial; no panel is seated for a summary court-martial).
+In United States military justice, there are no hung juries.
+If the threshold for a conviction is not met, the defendant is acquitted.
+Article 52 of the Uniform Code of Military Justice (10 U.S.C.
+Chapter 47) specifies the minimum number of court-martial panel members required to return a verdict of guilty.
+In a capital case, a unanimous vote of all panel members is required to convict on a capital charge.

+In all other cases, only a three-fourths vote is required to convict.
+Additionally, the Manual for Courts-Martial requires only a judge and a specified number of panel members in all non-capital cases (eight for a general court-martial or three for a special court-martial; no panel is seated for a summary court-martial).
 In capital cases, a panel of 12 members is required.